 CE and China Export

 Correctly affixing the CE marking in the right proportions and sizes is very important.
 Many marks on the market are similar.
 They are commonly called “China Export.”
 These marks in no way confirm that the product meets the requirements of respective European directives.
 They are applied arbitrarily by Chinese manufacturers.

 How to know that the mark is the CE, not a “China Export” one?
 The spacing between the letters in these marks is different compared to the original CE mark.
 In addition, in the “China Export,” the middle bar of the letter ‘E’ sometimes is cut at the same length as the bottom and top bars.
 The differences are presented in the graphic below:

 CE marking – importer’s obligation

-The applying of the CE mark is crucial if we want to place the product on the EEA market.
-By affixing the CE mark on the product, the manufacturer (and in this case, the importer) declares its compliance with all respective requirements in the New Approach directives.
+The application of the CE mark is crucial if we want to place the product on the EEA market.
+By affixing the CE mark on the product, the manufacturer (and, in this case, the importer) declares its compliance with all respective requirements in the New Approach directives.
 Therefore, the importer assumes full responsibility for any inaccuracies.
 It should be remembered that severe penalties are imposed when the goods are placed on the market without the required CE mark.
-Placing of the CE marking when it is not needed is also punishable.
-That is why it is crucial to get familiar with the CE marking before buying products from a Chinese contractor.
+Placing the CE marking when it is not needed is also punishable.
+That is why it is crucial to get familiar with CE marking before buying products from a Chinese business partner.

 To sum up:

-- The CE marking must legible, indelible, and visible for the consumer.
+- The CE marking must be legible, indelible, and visible to the consumer.